mdsufz/StandEnA/docs/CUSTOMDB.md

 # This perl code writes the changes in the same file
 perl -ne 'chomp; @fields=split("\t",$_); $fields[5] =~ tr/ //d; unless(scalar(split("",$fields[5]))<=5){print "$_\n"};' id_synonyms_per_line.tsv > tmp; mv tmp id_synonyms_per_line.tsv
 ```
+Note that KEGG synonyms containing ";" in their names will be separated as different synonyms.
+The user is advised to check for such instances and manually curate the "id_synonyms_per_line.tsv".

 #### 4) Using a custom perl script to download proteins from NCBI Edirect API
 The custom script is based on the following example application: [Sample Applications of the E-utilities - Entrez Programming Utilities Help - NCBI Bookshelf](https://www.ncbi.nlm.nih.gov/books/NBK25498/#chapter3.Application_3_Retrieving_large)